 If a law enforcement office charges a fee for fingerprinting, you must pay the cost.
-Get a receipt and submit a request for reimbursement using the Miscellaneous Expense Reimbursement Form (AOC-FS-201).
+Get a receipt and submit a request for reimbursement using the Reimbursement of Authorized Petty / Emergency Purchases Form (AOC-A-7).
 Mileage reimbursement is available for employees unless budgetary restrictions make funding unavailable.
 Reimbursement is made in accordance with the Judicial Branch's Travel Policy.
 Fingerprint expense and mileage reimbursement is not available for non-employees such as applicants and contractors.
 Magistrate nominees or other applicants for employment whose selection or appointment to office has not been made are also ineligible for reimbursement.